 Campus Life creates an engaging environment that inspires students to realize their full potential through self-discovery, connection to community, meaningful work, a love of learning, and a life of purpose.
 They work closely with the Office of the Provost, the Office of the Executive Vice President, the Dean of the College, the Dean of the Faculty, the Graduate School, and University Services to enhance student success.
 Campus Life staff touch most—if not all—of the student population at Princeton through educational and social programming initiatives, support services, and outreach.

-Robin Izzo, Executive Director of Environmental Health and Safety
+Robin Izzo, Assistant Vice President for Environmental Health and Safety

 The Princeton University Office of Environmental Health and Safety (EHS) provides leadership, technical support, information and training, consultation, and periodic audits of environmental, health and safety practices, and regulatory compliance.
 The EHS staff works in a coordinated effort to address health and safety issues in several broad areas: workplace safety, occupational health, laboratory safety, emergency management, environmental programs, and general health and safety for the campus community.